PeytonCast/ResuMade/README.md

 1] Follow installation instructions above. <br>
 2] Create a branch for your feature. <br>
 3] The main branch is protected.
-Contact one of us to review and merge your contribution when you have completed your feature.
+Contact one of us to review and potentially merge your contribution when you have completed your feature.

 ## Tests